lucasb-eyer/go-colorful/README.md

 ### Getting random palettes
-As soon as you need to generate more than one random color, you probably want them to be distinguishible.
+As soon as you need to generate more than one random color, you probably want them to be distinguishable.
 Playing against an opponent which has almost the same blue as I do is not fun.
 This is where random palettes can help.

-These palettes are generated using an algorithm which ensures that all colors on the palette are as distinguishible as possible.
+These palettes are generated using an algorithm which ensures that all colors on the palette are as distinguishable as possible.
 Again, there is a `Fast` method which works in HSV and is less perceptually uniform and a non-`Fast` method which works in CIE spaces.
 For more theory on `SoftPalette`, check out [I want hue](http://tools.medialab.sciences-po.fr/iwanthue/theory.php).
 Yet